Table of Contents

 Recent reports have stated that home construction has increased, yet not enough to keep up with the demand.
 We have seen this to be true locally.
 One of our buyer couples wrote a contract on a new home in Urbana with a 9 month wait period.

-The hopes are that as the numbers of COVID cases come down, the housing industry will get to a new normal.
+The hopes are that as we make our way out of the COVID crisis, the housing industry will get to a new normal.
 More sellers will feel confident enough to put their homes on the market and the inventory will increase.

 Here’s hoping for the best!